 And it finally happened.

-And now with Shops, every company can provide shopping experience and allow customers to easily buy through Instagram and Facebook, and even connect this shopping flow with their messaging tools such as WhatsUp, Messenger, and Direct.
+Now, with Shops, every company can provide a shopping experience and allow customers to buy through Instagram and Facebook easily, and even connect this shopping flow with their messaging tools such as WhatsUp, Messenger, and Direct.

-We will breakthrough what it does, how to set up and start using Shops, and how it will help you to sell more online.
+We will go through what it does, how to set up and start using Shops, and how it will help you to sell more online.

 What are Shops on Instagram and Facebook?

 Shops are the new immerse storefront on Instagram and Facebook.
-A story like a format that will display product catalogs providing a native shopping experience.
+A story-like format that will display product catalogs providing a native shopping experience.

 Interestingly, Shops are built for both, Instagram profile and Facebook page,